 After much frustration and losses I moved to a more friendly and flexible bank and have had no more problems.

 I have been experiencing the same problem lately at our bank and we have been really good customers for several years.
 They changed their whole online banking site and since that time we have had numerous overdrafts even when depositing money in the deposit box at night.
 When we call to ask why we are being charged they tell us that the checks came in "over night" and that it was before the check(s) we deposited were processed so we get hit with fees.
-I am increasingly of a mind that they are doing this just so that they can make more money from their customers.
-We have even been told that when we deposit cash it still takes a day before its available.
-What is up with that?

 Sadly gone are the days of personal bankers and friendly banks.
 Since they passed the "Check 21" it has been down hill for the average customer.